Hydromorphone use while Breastfeeding

 In adults, hydromorphone has an oral bioavailability of 62% and is metabolized to inactive metabolites.
 While not commonly used in infants, an appropriate dose for this age group is 10 mcg/kg parenterally or 30 mcg/kg orally every 4 hours as needed.

 Maternal Levels.
 Eight lactating women (time postpartum not given) were given a single 2 mg intranasal dose of hydromorphone.
 Milk was collected 7 times, beginning 2 hours after and ending 24 hours after the dose.
 Peak milk levels occurred 2 hours after the dose.
 The half-life of elimination from milk was 10.5 hours.
 The reported average milk level, over the 24 hour period after the single dose, was about 1 mcg/L. The authors calculated that an exclusively breastfed infant would receive 0.67% of the maternal weight-adjusted dosage.
 Using the average milk level reported in this study, an exclusively breastfed infant would receive 0.15 mcg/kg daily from a single maternal 2 mg intranasal hydromorphone dose.
-Intranasal hydromorphone is not currently available in the United States.
+Intranasal hydromorphone is not currently available in the U.S.

 Infant Levels.
 Relevant published information was not found as of the revision date.